havk64/Universe-on-Ubuntu-Chef-Cookbook/README.md

-# Universe-on-Ubuntu-Chef-Recipe
+# Universe on Ubuntu Chef Recipe
 Chef recipe to install Universe on an Ubuntu Vagrant box

+(In Development)